ROCm/omnitrace/docs/conceptual/how-omnitrace-works.rst

 How Omnitrace works
 *******************

-This page explains the nomenclature necessary to use Omnitrace and provides some basic tips to help you get started.
+This topic explains the nomenclature necessary to use Omnitrace and provides some basic tips to help you get started.
 It also explains the main data collection modes, including a comparison between binary instrumentation and statistical sampling.